 Large landscapes can use an extensive amount of water for irrigation.
 The SFPUC is committed to improving and maintaining outdoor spaces in the City in a resource-efficient manner.
-Through the following programs your site could receive free technical assistance to evaluate the efficiency of your system and financial incentives for implementing water-saving improvements and increasing your landscape's water efficiency.
+Through the SFPUC's Large Landscape Technical Assistance Program (LTAP) existing irrigated sites over 10,000 square feet could receive free technical assistance to evaluate the efficiency of your irrigation system and landscape.
+The LTAP program is a good first step for sites that plan to make water-saving improvements and need help determining the potential scope of those improvements.

 - Summary of existing irrigation system operating conditions and assessment of landscape plantings